I Only Want to Be with You: Background

 In 1979, the song was also covered by The Tourists, a band which included Annie Lennox on vocals – which served as the band's biggest hit.
-The song was used on a montage of stars when Thames Television went off the air in December 1992.

 Recording and reception

 The song was "put down in twenty minutes at the end of the album sessions", with Lennox recording the vocals in one take.

 Lennox later said that "we were taken to the cleaners for doing that bloody song", as "the press absolutely slaughtered us".
 Dave Stewart said that "It was a bit out of proportion with 'I Only Want To Be With You' – the poppy side of it was really overplayed by everybody".

-Reviewing the song for Record Mirror, Daniela Soave included it the singles of the week, writing that the song "definitely grows on you" and that "Lennox has the same deep mellow tones that Dusty Springfield displayed when she sang the same song, but it is saved from being a carbon-cover version by the instrumentation... handclaps, vicious guitar, chugging bass, that sort of thing.
+Reviewing the song for Record Mirror, Daniela Soave included it among the singles of the week, writing that the song "definitely grows on you" and that "Lennox has the same deep mellow tones that Dusty Springfield displayed when she sang the same song, but it is saved from being a carbon-cover version by the instrumentation... handclaps, vicious guitar, chugging bass, that sort of thing.